thomasmeeus/workshop-lab-day1/README.md

 It’s easy to get started with OpenShift whether you’re using our app templates or bringing your existing assets.
 In this quick lab we will deploy an application using an exisiting container image.
 OpenShift will create an image stream for the image as well as deploy and manage containers based on that image.

-### Let’s point OpenShift to an existing built container image
+### Let’s point OpenShift to an existing container image

 Launch a pre-existing container from a container registry.